ksu-is/Voice-Activated-Home-Food-Tracking-System/README.md

 # Voice-Activated-Home-Food-Tracking-System #
-# In essence this assistant is act an inventory system for your kitchen. #
+# In essence this voice assistant acts an inventory system for your kitchen. #